Decision fatigue. Really? Who knew what was even a “thing?” And why should you care?

 - Lay out your outfit the night before an important meeting or event

-You may also be delegating some decisions to members of your team or others.
+You may also be delegating some decisions to members of your team or others to reduce the number of decisions that depend on you.
 For example, you may have a social media manager who makes the day-to-day decisions about how to best increase your followers and engage with your community based on the strategy and plan you have approved.
 And you may delegate decisions about maintenance of your website to a web developer.
 This is also an effective way to combat decision fatigue.

 Making big or important decisions in the morning is another way to combat the adverse effects of decision fatigue because most decisions can be postponed until the next day so you can make them when your decision-making reservoir is at full capacity.